 4. For how many products listed online, can I apply?

 You will be able to apply for only product at the time of application.
 If you apply for an Instant Access savings account only during your application, we will only open an instant access savings account for you.
-However, please note that if you apply for a State Bank of India Fixed Deposit Account, we will also open an Instant Access savings account for you automatically.
+However, please note that if you apply for a State Bank of India (UK) Limited Fixed Deposit Account, we will also open an Instant Access savings account for you automatically.

 5. Is it mandatory for me to open an Instant Access Savings Account if I wish to open a Fixed Deposit Account?